UPLIFT (Utilizing Progressive Lending Investments to Finance Transformation)

 Application Process Overview

-To learn more about project eligibility, download the latest version of the
+To learn more about project eligibility, please refer to the UPLIFT Program Guide as of October 2025.

 Applications are accepted on a rolling basis.
 They are reviewed on a first-come, first-served basis, as long as funding is available.